solliancenet/dp-203-v2/Instructions/Labs/01/README.md

 **IMPORTANT**

-* Once the last command has completed, **close the Windows PowerShell window** so you can import the newly installed Az.CosmosDB cmdlet.
+- Once the last command has completed, **close the Windows PowerShell window** so you can import the newly installed Az.CosmosDB cmdlet.

 ### Task 3: Execute setup scripts

 Perform all of the steps below from your **deployment VM**:

-* Open Windows PowerShell as an Administrator and execute the following:
+1. Open Windows PowerShell as an Administrator and execute the following to set the `PSGallery` as a trusted repository:

+    ```powershell
+    Set-PSRepository -Name "PSGallery" -InstallationPolicy Trusted
+    ```

+2. Execute the following to set the execution policy to Unrestricted so you can run the local PowerShell script file:

     ```powershell
     Set-ExecutionPolicy Unrestricted